 The sores typically come and go in what is referred to as an “outbreak.”
 Though herpes can be painful and an annoyance, it usually doesn’t lead to serious health problems.
-It does, however, stay in your body for life, and people who have herpes are twice as likely to get HIV compared to people who do not have herpes.
-People who have herpes and HIV are much more likely to pass HIV to their partners.
+It does, however, stay in your body for life.
 While there is no cure, patients with herpes are usually prescribed antiviral medication to help control the symptoms and sometimes slow the progression of the infection or prevent passing it to others.
 With treatment, outbreaks usually become less frequent over time, though the person infected carries the virus with them for life.

 Why Should I Order an Early Herpes Detection Test?